php-fig/fig-standards/proposed/config-meta.md

 ## 3. Scope

 ### 3.1 Goals
-The goal set by the Config PSR is to standardize how factories uses a configuration to create instances, support for auto discovery of needed configuration, to reduce boilerplate code and to make it more readable and easier to understand.
+* The goal set by the Config PSR is to standardize how factories uses a configuration to create instances, support for auto discovery of needed configuration, to reduce boilerplate code and to make it more readable and easier to understand.
+* Validates the configuration structure depending on the implemented interfaces.
-It can also be used to build the name of the *Container* entry.
+* It can also be used to build the name of the *Container* entry.

 ### 3.2 Non-goals
 * It's not a goal to define a whole project/library configuration structure.